texfaq/texfaq.github.io/FAQ-formatstymy.md

 ---
+title:  ''Fatal format file error; I'm stymied''
 section: The joy of TeX errors
 date: 2014-06-10
 ---

-# ''Fatal format file error; I'm stymied''

 (La)TeX applications often fail with this error when you've been playing with the configuration, or have just installed a new version.